unionai-oss/unionml/docs/source/contributing_guide.md

 Each milestone in the roadmap is made up of multiple issues, and you can upvote roadmap items by going to the issue page and giving it a thumbs up 👍.

-The UnionML maintainers hold a weekly open source sync up and re-prioritize the roadmap based on community interest, so subscribe to the google calendar event by clicking on the "OSS Planning" badge above if you're interested in joining.
+The UnionML maintainers hold a bi-weekly open source sync up and re-prioritize the roadmap based on community interest, so subscribe to the google calendar event by clicking on the "OSS Planning" badge above if you're interested in joining.